gainngo/blog/content/posts/credit-card.md

     relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---
 ## The Myth
-credit Cards have a kind of bad image associated with themselves especially in India.
-The primary reason behind this that alot of people actually have wrong idea about how a credit card works.
-They have a pre-conceived notion that having a credit card means debt but this is such a misunderstood thing.Continue reading to know why credit card can be one of the best earning stream for you(earnings as savings) and how can also prepare your credit score for future.
+Credit Cards have a kind of bad image associated with themselves especially in India.
+The primary reason behind this is that alot of people actually have the wrong idea about how a credit card works.
+They have a pre-conceived notion that having a credit card means debt but this is such a misunderstood thing.
+Continue reading to know why credit card can be one of the best earning stream for you(earnings as savings) and how can also prepare your credit score for future.

 ## What is a Credit Card
 In simple terms, a credit card is an instrument which allows you to purchase stuff on credit.
 It's a lot more than that and we'll talk about it further.